 Inspiration

-Back in 2012, I (Marty) taught an after school club for creating iPhone apps.
-We built "WishToList" - an app for kids to select items they want for their birthday.
-The kids came up with the ideas, and I programmed their suggestions.
+Back in 2012, Marty taught an after school club for creating iPhone apps.
+They built "WishToList" - an app for kids to select items they want for their birthday.
+The kids came up with the ideas, and Marty programmed their suggestions.

 Driving Game for Blind Teens